Bolo Program Questions and Answers

 If you know where a most wanted individual is, or may be, or you have information that could lead to his or her arrest, submit your tip to the police, or anonymously through Crime Stoppers.
 The phone numbers and platforms to use to submit your tip are specific to each case.

 Most wanted individuals must be considered armed and dangerous.
 Take no action to apprehend them yourself.
-You should immediately report any random sighting to the authorities by calling 911.
+You should report any random sighting to the authorities by calling 911 immediately.

 There’s only one right thing to do, for yourself, the wanted individual, and your community: the next time you’re alone in a safe place, call 911, the police, or Crime Stoppers (for anonymous tips).

-What are the consequences of assisting or harboring a most wanted individual?
-The Criminal Code of Canada is clear: if you know that an individual is wanted by the police and you assist or harbor him or her, you may be considered an “accessory after the fact.”
+The Criminal Code of Canada is clear: if you know that an individual is wanted by the police and you assist or harbour him or her, you may be considered an “accessory after the fact.”
 In other words, you’re committing a crime yourself.
-In particular, Article 23(1) of the Criminal Code states that “An accessory after the fact to an offence is one who, knowing that a person has been a party to the offence, receives, comforts or assists that person for the purpose of enabling that person to escape.”
+In particular, Article 23(1) of the Criminal Code states that “an accessory after the fact to an offence is one who, knowing that a person has been a party to the offence, receives, comforts or assists that person for the purpose of enabling that person to escape.”
 Similarly, Article 240 of the Criminal Code states that “every one who is an accessory after the fact to murder is guilty of an indictable offence and liable to imprisonment for life.”

 Your warrant won’t go away.
 The police will always be looking for you.
 Again, there is only one right thing to do: get a lawyer and turn yourself in to the nearest police station.